EGI-Federation/documentation/content/en/users/cloud-compute/ec3/apps/ecas/_index.md

 1. The **infrastructure dashboard** provides information about the percentage of CPU, RAM, SWAP and disk used on each node (the front-end and the working nodes).

-front-end node             |  workind node :-------------------------:|:-------------------------:
+front-end node             |  working node :-------------------------:|:-------------------------:
 ![](ecas-infra-dashboard-server.png)  |  ![](ecas-infra-dashboard-io.png)